 WITHHASH: Also return the raw geohash-encoded sorted set score of the item, in the form of a 52 bit unsigned integer.
 This is only useful for low level hacks or debugging and is otherwise of little interest for the general user.

-ASC: Sort returned items from the nearest to the farthest, relative to the center.
+ASC: Sort returned items from the nearest to the farthest, relative to the center point.

-DESC: Sort returned items from the farthest to the nearest, relative to the center.
+DESC: Sort returned items from the farthest to the nearest, relative to the center point.

-By default all the matching items are returned.
-It is possible to limit the results to the first N matching items by using the COUNT
+All matching items are returned by default.
+To limit the results to the first N matching items, use the COUNT

-so the results may not be the ones closest to the specified point, but on the other hand, the effort invested by the server is significantly lower.
+ANY option is used, the command returns as soon as enough matches are found.
+This means that the results returned may not be the ones closest to the specified point, but the effort invested by the server to generate them is significantly less.